ixi6/MetaClaw/README.md

 **MetaClaw turns live conversations into continuous training data — automatically.**
 Just talk to your agent as usual, and MetaClaw handles the learning loop behind the scenes.

-It wraps your model behind an OpenAI-compatible proxy, intercepts interactions from OpenClaw, injects relevant skills at every turn, and optionally fine-tunes the model continuously via Tinker cloud RL.
-Updated weights are hot-swapped with no service interruption.
+It places your model behind an OpenAI-compatible proxy that intercepts interactions from OpenClaw, injects relevant skills at each step, and can optionally perform continuous fine-tuning through Tinker Cloud RL.
+Updated weights are hot-swapped seamlessly without interrupting the service.

 There is no need to maintain a dedicated GPU cluster.
 MetaClaw works with any OpenAI-compatible LLM API out of the box, and optionally integrates **Kimi-K2.5** (1T MoE) via [Tinker](https://www.thinkingmachines.ai/tinker/) for cloud-based LoRA training.